SuperGS: Super-Resolution 3D Gaussian Splatting Enhanced by Variational Residual Features and Uncertainty-Augmented Learning: Methodology

+During the coarse training stage, our goal is to establish a latent feature field that represents the low-resolution 3D scene, which serves as the foundational feature for the high-resolution representation.
+Note that the parameters of this latent feature field are frozen during the fine training stage.
+Thanks to this approach, in the subsequent fine-stage training, we not only provide a good initial coarse feature for the high-resolution Gaussian primitives but also ensure that the additional details do not deviate from the core scene information, mitigating ambiguities caused by multi-view inconsistencies in the pseudo labels.

-Unlike NeRF, which adeptly achieves a continuous representation of 3D scenes, the vanilla 3DGS faces challenges when directly upscaling scenes due to its explicit scene representation.
-To address this, we delve into the concept of encapsulating the scene within a latent feature field.
-The straightforward method of using MLPs to map the positions and view directions of Gaussians into this latent space encounters significant drawbacks.
+A straightforward way to construct the feature field is using MLPs to map Gaussian positions and view directions into the latent space, but this has significant drawbacks.
 Specifically, shallow MLPs often fail to capture enough information from positional encodings, whereas deeper MLPs, despite their higher capacity, markedly increase computational costs and extend rendering times.

 Drawing inspiration from InstantNGP~\cite{muller2022instant}, we adopt a similar strategy by storing view-independent features in multi-resolution grids.
 This approach allows for efficient access to Gaussian features at arbitrary positions by indexing through hash tables followed by linear interpolation.
-As illustrated in Figure~\ref{fig:MFGS}, for each Gaussian, we retrieve learnable feature vectors stored at grids with varying resolutions and perform linear interpolation to derive its feature representation.
+As illustrated in Figure~\ref{fig:feature_field}, for each Gaussian, we retrieve learnable feature vectors stored at grids with varying resolutions and perform linear interpolation to derive its feature representation.
 It is important to note that different levels of grids correspond to distinct hash tables.
 Specifically, there are $L$ levels of grid resolutions, and the feature vector interpolated for the $i$-th Gaussian at the $l$-th level is denoted as $f_i^l$.
 From this, we construct its multi-resolution feature vector representation as follows:

-where $\otimes$ denotes the concatenation operation, and $f_{i\_vi} \in \mathbb{R}^{L \times D}$ is referred to as a view-independent feature because it is exclusively related to the coordinates of the Gaussian, with $D$ representing the feature dimension at each level.
-In the experiments, $L$ and $D$ are set to 16 and 2, respectively.
+where $\otimes$ denotes the concatenation operation, and $f_{lr_i}$ is referred to as a view-independent feature because it is exclusively related to the coordinates of the Gaussian.

 Similarly, to enable the grid feature field to extend to unbounded scenes, we reference the approach used in Mip-NeRF360~\cite{barron2021mip}, which normalizes the coordinates of the Gaussians into a contracted space.
 The contraction is formally described as follows: